timmo001/home-panel/docs/docs/configui.md

 To start editing your UI, click the edit config button in the app bar.

+![Config UI Screenshot][screen-config-ui]

 ## Editing a card

 Enter the Config UI and click on a card's edit button.
 You can then edit the type, name etc. as you like.
 You can also delete the card if you want.

 ## Editing a group